-- State Compensatory Education (SCE) units are determined by fifty percent economically disadvantaged students and fifty percent at-risk students.
-The SCE weight is .15. - The number of Special Education students identified and served determines the Special Education units.
+- State Compensatory Education (SCE) units are determined by: - a.
+Economically disadvantaged count.
+The weight is 0.10. - b.
+At-risk count.
+The weight is 0.10. - The number of Special Education students identified and served determines the Special Education units.
 The weight is 0.15. - The number of Gifted and Talented (G/T) students identified and served determines the G/T units.
 The weight is 0.12. - The number of Career and Technical Education (CTE) full-time equivalents generated determines the CTE units by high schools.
 The CTE weight is 0.35. - The number of English Language Learners (ELL) students identified and served determines the ELL units.
 The weight is 0.10. - Homeless weight is .05. - Refugee weight is .05.